Jadamka/Chip8-Emulator/README.md

 Audio was implemented using Beep function from windows.h

-Also while playing tank.ch8 i noticed sometimes while playing it crashes with access violation.
-When I am using modulo in DXYN i add -1 to WIDTH and HEIGHT, the error seems to be fixed, but I am not sure.
-I still need to look into it
+Also while playing tank.ch8 I noticed sometimes it crashes because of access violation.

-TODO:

-load_store_quirk